Bed Bug Services

-Found in nearly any structure, bed bugs have become a nationwide problem in hotels, theaters, homes and other areas - including in the Sacramento area.
+Found in nearly any structure, bed bugs have become a nationwide problem in hotels, theaters, homes and other areas – including in the Sacramento area.
 Until fairly recently, most people (and even pest control professionals) had never seen a bed bug.
-Bed bug infestations actually were very common in the United States before World War II.
-But with improvements in hygiene, and especially the widespread use of DDT during the 1940s and ‘50s, bed bugs all but vanished.
+While bed bug infestations were extremely common in the United States before World War II, improvements in hygiene, and especially the widespread use of DDT during the 1940s and ‘50s, caused bed bugs to all but vanish.

-Over roughly the past decade, bed bugs have made a dramatic comeback in the U.S.― they’re appearing increasingly in homes, apartments, hotels, health care facilities, dormitories, shelters, schools and public transportation.
-Other places where bed bugs sometimes occur include movie theaters, laundries, rental furniture, and office buildings.
+Over roughly the past decade, bed bugs have made a dramatic comeback in the U.S.― they’re appearing increasingly in homes, apartments, hotels, health care facilities, dormitories, shelters, schools and on public transportation.
+Other places where bed bugs sometimes occur include movie theaters, laundromats, on rental furniture, and in office buildings.

 Immigration and international travel have contributed to the resurgence of bed bugs in the U.S. Changes in modern pest control practice, less effective insecticides ― and a decrease in societal vigilance ― are other factors suspected for the recurrence.

 How to Know If You Have Bed Bugs

 While the only true way to know if bed bugs have infested your home or business is to have an actual sample of the bug, you may be able to hypothesize that there are bed bugs present in your space without actually seeing one of these parasitic pests.
 On the other hand, we would not recommend that you jump to conclusions either.
 Just because you have an unknown bite on you, doesn’t mean it is necessarily a bed bug bite.